quintype/malibu/tutorial/onesignal.md

 You can disable onesignal push notification by setting *is_enable:false* in the *config/publisher.yml* config file.

+**Note:** When the timeout is added here with the integration, you might want to reduce the popup loading time in the OneSignal dashboard, so that the delay is not increased.

 You may now proceed to [Gumlet Integration]({{"/gumlet-integration" | absolute_url}}) or jump to a recipe from the [Tutorial]({{"/tutorial" | absolute_url}}).